openstack-attic/identity-api/v3/src/markdown/identity-api-v3-os-revoke-ext.md

 OpenStack Identity API v3 OS-REVOKE Extension
 =============================================

-This extension provides a list of token revocation.
-Each event expresses a set of criteria which describes a set of tokens that are no longer be valid.
+This extension provides a list of token revocations.
+Each event expresses a set of criteria which describes a set of tokens that are no longer valid.

 This extension requires v3.2+ of the Identity API.